darthhomme/joshifyapp/README.md

 My MEAN application allows the user to add notices for reminders he can later come back to.

 The app itself is divided into two portions: The client side and the server side.
-In the latter, I made a backend API to which I'll be posting notices.
+In the latter, I made a backend API, <a href="https://whispering-tundra-71237.herokuapp.com/api/notices">/api/notices</a> to which I'll be posting notices data.
+On the front end goes my controller, angular module, and CSS

 Here is the <a href="https://whispering-tundra-71237.herokuapp.com/">awesome link</a> to my app.